Winterville, North Carolina: Parks and recreation

 a mile-long trail around the park.
 Winterville Baseball is part of The Cal Ripken League and has succeeded in All-Star tournaments over the last decade.

+The Pitt County Girls Softball Little League, based in Winterville, won the 2024 Little League Softball World Series.
+The team were runner-ups in the 2023 World Series.

 Growth

 In recent years, the town of Winterville has experienced major growth both residentially and commercially.
 Since the 1990s, subdivisions such as Winterville Crossing, Cedar Ridge, Irish Creek and many others surrounding the area have sprouted.